 - Cashback and coupon apps work once you connect your account with a credit card you use to shop, or alternatively you can scan receipts or shop through their portal.

 - Savings and investment apps provide you with a brand-new card so you can automatically place your spare change or paycheck into a savings or investment account.

 - Bill savings apps require you to log all your bills into the app so they can track them for you.

 - Investing apps help you use your saved money to invest in different companies to help grow your savings.

 Depending on the features offered and the model of the app, they may be free or charge a fee.
 Bill-saving apps like Truebill charge a commission for savings made, whereas cashback apps are always free but make money from adverts.

 Savings and investment apps make most of their money from using yours (like conventional banks) and some from add-ons.

 Apps that round up purchases to the nearest dollar and save or invest the spare change have increased in popularity over the last few years.
-Many different money-saving apps now offer the feature; amongst them are Acorns, Stash, Varo, and Chime.
+Many different money-saving apps now offer the feature; amongst them are Acorns, Stash, and Varo.